ResultsBy Mayo Clinic staff

-Mammography produces mammograms — black-and-white images of your breast tissue on X-ray film.
-If your mammogram is digital, images are electronic and are displayed on a video monitor or are printed off for viewing.
+Mammography produces mammograms — black-and-white images of your breast tissue.
+Most mammograms are digital images that appear on a computer screen.
 A radiologist interprets the images and sends a written report of the findings to your doctor.

 The radiologist looks for evidence of cancer or noncancerous (benign) conditions that may require further testing, follow-up or treatment.

 - Calcium deposits (calcifications) in ducts and other tissues

 - Dense areas appearing in only one breast or one specific area on the mammogram